daniellima338/Ways/README.md

    - I want a responsive website on any device, that gives me a good user experience.
    - I want to understand what the organsation is doing, and how it can contribute to what i am looking for.
    - I want to see other peoples experiences with the organisation and what they have gotten out of it.
-   - I want to understand what is demanded of me, if i make use of the organisation.
    - I want to easily be able to contact the organisation, if i have any questions.
-   - I want to be able to see upcoming events, and what the project is about.

  #### As a returning visitor,